-F. Practical performance of HOLD
+F. Practical Performance of HOLD

 Fig. 9 shows the practical performance of the proposed dispatching algorithm HOLD and Spiral when compared with the optimal solution OPT.
 OPT is obtained by solving (5) through the optimization tool Gurobi 8.1.1.
 The x-axis denotes the proportion of the number of tasks served by each algorithm and OPT, and the y-axis shows the CDF of the proportion over the time slots.
-In more than 80% of the time slots, the number of tasks served by HOLD can reach as many as 90% of OPT, which is bounded by $1 - e^{-1}$.
+More than 80% of the time slots, the number of tasks served by HOLD can reach as many as 90% of OPT.
 However, Spiral can only achieve the same situation with 30% of the time slots.
-A larger gap between HOLD and OPT is caused by the algorithm termination condition, i.e., the dispatching algorithm stops when the number of the remaining tasks falls below a threshold.
-In the circumstance where the remaining tasks are sparsely distributed, dispatching extra mobile servers results in the deterioration of the server utilization.
+A higher gap between HOLD and OPT is caused by the algorithm termination condition, i.e., the dispatching algorithm stops when the number of the remaining tasks falls below a threshold.
+In the circumstance that the remaining tasks are sparsely distributed, dispatching extra mobile servers results in the deterioration of the server utilization.